-Alvarez, S., J. F. Salter, J. E. McCormack and B. Milá.
+Alvarez, S., J. F. Salter, J. E. McCormack, B. Milá.
 2015.
 Speciation in mountain refugia: phylogeography and demographic history of the pine siskin and black-capped siskin complex.
-Journal of Avian Biology, In press.
+Journal of Avian Biology, 47:335-345.

 Arbeláez-Cortés, E., B. Milá, A. G. Navarro-Sigüenza.
 2014.
 Multilocus analysis of intraspecific differentiation in three endemic bird species from the northern Neotropical dry forest.
 Molecular Phylogenetics and Evolution, 70:362-377.